TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 6/Song of Solomon 6.13.md

 ---

-Return, return, O Shulammite; Return, return, that we may look upon thee.
-Why will ye look upon the Shulammite, As upon the dance of Mahanaim?
+Return, return, Shulammite!
+Return, return, that we may gaze at you.
+Lover Why do you desire to gaze at the Shulammite, as at the dance of Mahanaim?